superxc3/xcmkb/list of items/list of keyboards/40percent/corne/readme.md

 2. Corne-chocolate (hotswap lp choc)
 3. Corne-light (solder lp choc)

+All our boards are pre-assembled and pre-flashed.
+No flashing is required.
+Launch the app to remap key.

+### What do you need?
+- Micro-usb cable or type c cable
+- 42 switches mx or low profile choc

 ### User manual
 Connecting splits refer [here](https://github.com/superxc3/xcmkb/blob/main/list%20of%20items/list%20of%20keyboards/60percent/sofle/user%20manual.md#part-a-connect).
 You can utilise sofle manual.